-Report the scam
+Report the scam:

-- To the authorities: your information can help identify and locate scammers. - To the companies involved: they are also often victims and can help fight scammers along with you.
+- To the authorities: your information can help law enforcement identify and locate scammers. - To the companies involved: they are frequent victims as well and can help fight scammers along with you.

-Stay alert and be proactive
+Stay alert and be proactive:

-- Consider signing up for alerts from your bank and credit card company, or a credit monitoring service. - Safeguard your online information by using different and strong passwords for your accounts.
+- Consider signing up for alerts from your bank and/or credit card company, or a credit monitoring service. - Safeguard your online information by using different and strong passwords for your accounts.
 Use two-factor authentication when available. - Utilize the tools and tips provided in this book.

-U.S. SENATE SPECIAL COMMITTEE ON AGING
+UNITED STATES SENATE SPECIAL COMMITTEE ON AGING FRAUD HOTLINE